Robust Marginal Fermi Liquid In Birefringent Semimetals: RG flow analysis

 \section{RG flow analysis}

-Using the results from one-loop calculations, we now compute the RG flow equations to determine the fixed points.
-We analyze the equations in two separate subctions for the 2d and 3d systems, respectively.
+Using the results from the one-loop calculations, we now compute the RG flow equations to determine the fixed points.
+We analyze the equations in two separate subsections for the 2d and 3d systems, respectively.